ThatOneBepis/Infinitodustry-legacy/README.md

 For adding custom sprites, use mindustry pallete, along infinity pallete spotted in this branch

-Considering im running out of Source moddingn't stuff ideas, at one point i might shift this into source version, and that will probably end up before b-f
+Considering im running out of Source moddingn't stuff ideas, at one point i might shift this into source version, and that will probably end up before build 100, because that seems delayed too

 CHANGELOG